ali-aman-burki/portfolio-website/content/typify/README.md

 The project consists of two parts:

-- **typify-cli** - the standalone inference engine and CLI powering the extension
+- **typify-cli** - the standalone inference engine and command-line interface (CLI) powering the extension
 - **Typify VS Code Extension** - interactive editor integration with live inferred types, hover cards, and one-click annotation

 ---